Ayush-Sareen/LingoCraft/README.md

 # 🌍 LingoCraft

-LangTools is a beginner-friendly React app that combines two powerful utilities:
+LingoCraft is a beginner-friendly React app that combines two powerful utilities:

 - A **Text Translator** using the [MyMemory API](https://mymemory.translated.net/).
 - A **Random String Generator** using React hooks.